fallscameron01/Proton-Mail-Sieve-Filters/README.md

 Filters are contained in the filters directory.
 Each file represents a separate sieve filter in Proton Mail.

+*Note that some information (my email addresses) have been redacted for privacy reasons.
+You will need to replace these with your own addresses.*

 ### Labeling

 * `music_label.sieve`: Labels incoming emails from music related senders as "Music".